ysyk2021/the-positive-thinking-challenge-overcoming-negativity-and-developing-strength-through-positivity/src/chapter-4-1.md

-Building a Positive Mindset: Strategies for Building a Positive Mindset
+Strategies for Building a Positive Mindset
 =======================================================================

 A positive mindset is essential to overcoming negativity and developing strength through positivity.
 It takes practice to develop a positive mindset, but the benefits are worth it.
 In this chapter, we will explore strategies for building a positive mindset.